hoangcuong2011/Good-Papers/Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer.md

 - Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer - https://openreview.net/pdf?id=B1ckMDqlg

 A very interesting paper to read.
-Giving sufficiently large datasets, large-scale NNs with larger number of parameters NNs can provide better performance (see this greate video by Andrew Ng https://www.youtube.com/watch?v=LcfLo7YP8O4).
+Giving sufficiently large datasets, large-scale NNs with larger number of parameters NNs can provide better performance (see this great video by Andrew Ng https://www.youtube.com/watch?v=LcfLo7YP8O4).
 It is, however, very expensive to scale the size of neural nets, even with Google.

 A simple and elegant idea to address the problem is to apply A Mixture of Experts (MoE).